Changes To Health And Life Insurance After Divorce

 It is crucial to review and change your life insurance beneficiaries after divorce.
 A qualified attorney can explain the consequences.
 We can go beyond the consequences and help you establish a sound estate plan.

-We have more than 15 years of experience establishing estate plans.
 We understand how improper planning and documentation can affect high net worth divorce and other financial situations.
 We can discuss and review your concerns.
 We can then put together a sound estate plan, including wills, trusts, powers of attorney and health care directives.